dleitee/valid.js/README.md

 # validate.js
-A simple library to forms validate.
+A simple library for data validation.

 # LICENSE
 MIT®